Cuius est solum, eius est usque ad coelum et ad inferos: International law

 With the advent of space exploration, the upper limits to the "ad coelum" doctrine now include issues of national sovereignty.
 Strong arguments can be made for and against the altitude at which national sovereignty ceases and the rights of orbit or travel start.
 In particular, the making of national territorial claims in outer space and on celestial bodies has been specifically proscribed by the 1967 Outer Space Treaty, which was, as of 2012, ultimately ratified by all space-faring nations.
 Article II of the treaty notes that "Outer space, including the moon and other celestial bodies, is not subject to national appropriation by claim of sovereignty, by means of use or occupation."
 The "ad coelum" doctrine - that property or sovereignty extends indefinable upward - is no longer accepted without limitations.
-This is not surprising since any claim to space based on national boundaries is based upon points defined on the surface of a rotating planet and therefore must have an upper boundary.
+This is not surprising insofar as any claim to space based on national boundaries is necessarily defined in a frame of reference based on a rotating planet; any attempt to extend such a framework into space would produce absurd results.